kyma-project/kyma/docs/05-technical-reference/00-architecture/evnt-01-architecture.md

 ![Eventing flow](./assets/evnt-architecture.svg)

 1. The Eventing Controller watches the Subscription Custom Resource.
-It determines if there are any new incoming events.
+It detects if there are any new incoming events.

 2. The Eventing Controller creates an infrastructure for the NATS server.